 Alternatively, OLED combines the light source, pixel, and blocking into one.
 Basically, each pixel generates colors and illumination on its own, instead of having its light blocked by a separate part.
 When the OLED is on, you can see the display and when it is off, it is entirely black.
 OLED displays, therefore, offer a high level of contrast.

+Depending on what kind of XR setup you decide to go with, you’ll want to select a headset model that’s best for your team.
 Beyond which headsets you decide to invest in, there are several other important considerations you should consider when preparing to purchase.

 Should I buy XR headsets directly or through a hardware vendor?